SyneticNL/Gulp-for-Drupal/README.md

 ### .sass-lint.yml
 The SASS / SCSS linter is configurable from a separate file, all the settings are described inside `.sass-lint.yml`.

+## Sass Import
+You can import sass files with a wildcard.
+Use the following setup:
+@import "folder/**";

+For second layer of folders use the following:
+@import "folder/**/*"

 ## Included files
 * gulpfile.js
 * gulpconfig.json